Individual Welfare Analysis: Random Quasilinear Utility, Independence, and Confidence Bounds: Introduction

 Individual-level welfare bounds provide a deeper understanding of the data as they allow for the examination of heterogeneity within the data.
 Unlike a point counterfactual estimate, which is commonly produced through econometric procedures in structural modeling, our bounds are designed to incorporate a specified level of confidence.
 This means that there is no need for any additional computationally intensive inferential procedures to be conducted at the individual level.

-To implement the method, we need to first obtain a confidence set at the desired confidence level for the structural parameters.
-We propose a new confidence set under independence.
-The set is constructed by inverting a recently developed statistic that measures the dependence between two random variables by \cite{chatterjee2020}.
-Unlike the traditional Kolmogorov-Smirnov- or the Cram\'er-von Mises-criterion-based inferential methods under independence, our new confidence set is very easy to compute without numerical integration and tuning parameters.
-Its theoretical validity is derived without high level technical conditions.
-It is also robust to nonlinearity in the parameters and to weak instruments.
-This method is of independent interest and can have other applications in different areas in economics.
+To implement the method, we need first to obtain a confidence set at the desired confidence level for the structural parameters.
+We propose a new box confidence set under independence.
+The set is constructed by inverting a recently developed test of independence between two random variables by \cite{chatterjee2020}.
+Our confidence set is robust to nonlinearity, weak instruments, and partial identification.
+It can have other applications in different areas of economics beyond welfare analysis.

+To guarantee the desired joint coverage probability of our confidence set for the multidimensional parameters on multiple goods, we prove the following result.
+For two independent continuous random vectors $\{Z_{k}\}_{k=1}^K$ and $\{W_{k}\}_{k=1}^K$ for some $K>1$, the asymptotic distribution of the vector of Chatterjee's statistics evaluated at $(W_{k},Z_{k})$ for each $k$ is jointly normal with variances all equal to 0.4 and covariances all equal to 0 under a mild condition.
+Notably, we allow for almost arbitrary correlation among $W_{k}$s and also among $Z_{k}$s across $k$; in particular, we allow some of or all the $Z_{k}$s to be identical.
+Under such asymptotic independence between these statistics, a multidimensional confidence set can be easily constructed by building multiple one-dimensional confidence intervals, enhancing computation efficiency.
+The new asymptotic result is general as it does not rely on the demand model we consider.
+We believe it is of independent interest.

-To obtain tight bounds on welfare loss, it is desirable to have a tight confidence set as the constraints.
-Our proposed confidence set, which is similar to the inversion of the Anderson-Rubin statistic, may not always be bounded.
-To overcome this issue, we can intersect our confidence set with another set obtained through alternative methods, with Bonferroni correction.
-In our demand model, we can construct a confidence interval for each parameter through 2SLS or OLS, and by applying nonlinear transformations, such as the delta method.
-However, due to the nonlinear nature of the model, this alternative confidence interval may be wide.
-By intersecting the two confidence intervals, we can tighten the confidence set, as observed in our empirical applications.
+To obtain tight bounds on welfare loss, it is desirable to have a tight confidence set as the constraint.
+Our proposed confidence set may not always be bounded, similar to the inversion of the Anderson-Rubin statistic.
+To overcome this issue, we can intersect our confidence set with an alternative confidence set obtained through a different method.
+In our demand model, we can construct a confidence set for the parameters by 2SLS or OLS with nonlinear transformations.
+Due to the nonlinear nature of the model, this alternative confidence set may also be large.
+The intersection of this set and the confidence set by inverting Chatterjee's test can be tighter than either of them, as observed in our empirical applications even with a small sample size.